HL7/fhir-shorthand/input/pagecontent/reference.md

 FSH uses square-bracketed integers to address elements in arrays.
 Arrays are referenced using 0-based indices, meaning that the first array element is referenced by `[0]`, the second element is referenced by `[1]`, etc. Arrays with missing elements (gaps in the sequence of indices) are not allowed.
 If the index is omitted, the first element of the array (`[0]`) is assumed.

-Numerical indices apply only to arrays that can be populated with concrete values, e.g., in instances or in metadata elements of SDs.
+Numerical indices apply only to arrays that can be populated with concrete values, e.g., in instances or in metadata elements of StructureDefinitions.
 Numerical indices SHOULD NOT be used in Profiles, because arrays in profiles are not populated _per se_, and only contain constraints on the values that can appear in instances.
-The exception is setting metadata properties of SDs using [caret paths](#caret-paths), since these are actually concrete properties of a StructureDefinition instance.
+The exception is setting metadata properties of StructureDefinitions using [caret paths](#caret-paths), since these are actually concrete properties of a StructureDefinition instance.
 The preferred way to reference arrays in Profiles is by [slice name](#sliced-array-paths).

 **Examples:**